qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 ----

-.. |whg| image:: /static/site/about/images/whg.jpg
+.. |whg| image:: /static/site/about/images/whg.png
    :width: 100 px

 |whg| `WhereGroup <http://www.wheregroup.com/>`_
-(Bonn, Germany) provides commercial services and training for QGIS.
+(Bonn, Germany) WhereGroup is the leading OSGeo company in Germany and provides the full spectrum of services and training around QGIS including a QGIS Support.